ptitfred/personal-homepage/web/content/blog/_index.md

 +++
-title = "List of blog posts"
-sort_by = "date"
+title = "An attempt at blogging" sort_by = "date"
 template = "blog.html"
 page_template = "blog-page.html"
-draft = true
 +++